DKAbir111/bistro-boss-client/README.md

+Here's the updated content with your live website and server links added:

+---

 ## Bistro🍳Boss

 Bistro Boss is a comprehensive restaurant management website built using the MERN stack (MongoDB, Express.js, React with Vite, and Node.js).
 This application aims to streamline restaurant operations, providing an intuitive interface for managing reservations, orders, menus, and staff.